rjray/notebook/writing/clojure-tsp.md

 algorithm](https://en.wikipedia.org/wiki/Karger%27s_algorithm).
 But I learned a harsh lesson: even generous code-comments can be of limited helpfulness if they are too general.
-It took me several hours to recall the structure of the algorithm and how the implementation worked.
+It took me several hours to recall the structure of the algorithm, the data structures it built and used internally, and how the implementation actually worked.
 Once I had back-engineered the original work, it produced the correct answer (given enough iterations).

-But most of all, I found that most days went faster than they usually do (though there were still days that took a significant length of time).
-Interestingly, I *also* submitted more incorrect initial answers than previous years.
-But overall I would say that the practice-run was worth the time and effort.
+Most of all, I observed that most days went faster than they usually do (though there were still days that took a significant length of time).
+While I still spent an inordinate amount of time looking up docs on various functions and built-ins, it was noticably less time spent than in past years.
+Still, I can't expect to use Clojure as smoothly and seamlessly as I used to use Perl; I had over 25 years of constant use of Perl, where I only get to code in Clojure for a few weeks out of each year.
+That is something I'll want to work on in the new year.
+Overall I would say that the practice-run was worth the time and effort.